ObamaCare Facts – An Independent Site For ACA Advice

 – Link

-TIP: Want to see what else the team behind ObamaCareFacts.com is up to?
-We also have a free-to-use plan finder and informational site for Medicare called MedicarePolicyHelper.com.
+TIP: Want to explore more resources from the team behind ObamaCareFacts.com?
+Check out our free plan finder and informational site for Medicare at MedicarePolicyHelper.com.

 What Has Changed With Obamacare

 A lot has changed with the Affordable Care Act, and there are likely more changes on the way.
-First of all, there were changes to the core of the ACA to keep in mind for 2024.
+Here are key updates for 2024:

-• Since January 1st, 2019, the ACA tax penalty for not having health insurance coverage has officially been reduced to zero in most states.
-Consumer warning: some states may take measures on a state level to reverse this.
+• ACA Tax Penalty: Since January 1st, 2019, the federal tax penalty for not having health insurance coverage has been reduced to zero in most states.
+Consumer warning: Some states may impose their own penalties, so stay informed about your state’s regulations.

 • Operational budget cuts, as well as funding for marketing and outreach, along with some HC.gov contractors not having their contracts renewed for call center service support, means it could be more difficult to enroll through the HC.gov over the phone.